lornalyu/gen_ai_stablediffusion_nightshade/README.md

 # gen_ai_stablediffusion_nightshade
-Evaluating the Effectiveness of NightShade in Disrupting Image Generative AI Models: A Case Study of Poisoning Stable Diffusion Model
+**Evaluating the Effectiveness of NightShade in Disrupting Image Generative AI Models: A Case Study of Poisoning Stable Diffusion Model**

+## Abstract
+AI generative models, like Stable Diffusion, have transformed digital art creation, raising significant intellectual property and ethical concerns.
+This research investigates these hidden costs and contrasts computational versus human aesthetic evaluations of generated outputs, revealing the value and impact of using copyrighted images within generative models.

+**Index Terms:** AI generative models, digital art, intellectual property, ethics, aesthetic evaluation, data poisoning

+## I. Introduction
+Stable Diffusion models revolutionize digital art but pose intellectual property challenges by using copyrighted images.
+This study investigates these issues and compares computational (NIMA) and human aesthetic evaluations to reveal the potential value of copyrighted images in generative models.

+## II.
+Motivation
+Using copyrighted images in AI training datasets without permission raises ethical and legal concerns.
+This study employs NIMA and structured human surveys to assess aesthetic quality, comparing machine and human evaluations.
+Inspired by the Nightshade project, it examines data poisoning's impact on image quality in Stable Diffusion models.
+Findings aim to improve practices in dataset curation, model training, and AI ethics, aligning AI systems with human values.

+**Support:** Center for AI Learning, Pathway Domestic Funding Program

 ## Authors